 Q: What is a Valkyrie Voyage?

-A: A Valkyrie Voyage is an all-inclusive trip for Veterans that takes place on a live aboard in one of many locations throughout the Pacific or Caribbean.
+A: A Valkyrie Voyage is a counseling retreat for Veterans that takes place on a live aboard in one of many locations throughout the Pacific or Caribbean.

 Q: What's included in the Voyage?

 A: Participants will find minimal financial obligation for participating in a Voyage.
 Those selected will be provided the following:

 ~ Required dive equipment, exposure protection, air fills, and weights